To build your own Itinerary, click to add an item to your Itinerary basket.

 A step-by-step guide to planning your street meet or street party ...

-A celebration for a Coronation Big Lunch doesn’t have to be complicated or expensive.
+A celebration for VE Day doesn’t have to be complicated or expensive.
 It can be a simple get together of neighbours in your driveway, front garden, a park or open space, your street and some food, drink and activities.
 Everyone in your street will have a different talent – from baking cakes to putting up bunting – so invite them to get involved from the start.

 Some of your neighbours may have been involved in previous street meets and street parties and can offer valuable advice as to what was good and what could have been improved.
 Take on board any concerns, stay flexible and remember it’s fun!